01-edu/public/subjects/devops/orchestrator/audit/README.md

 - What is Kubernetes, and what is its main role?

-- What is K3s, and what is their main role?
+- What is K3s, and what is its main role?

 ###### Did the student reply correctly to the questions?